Specro/Philter/README.md

 ## Class version (1.0.0)
 First version of Philter was based on CSS classes but it was deprecated in favor of data attributes.
 You still can use and edit the 1.0.0 version that is located in the dist directory.
 For more info on that version read the README supplied with it.
 ## Compatibility
-Philter was developed on Chrome 46, Firefox 41 and Edge 20.
+Philter was developed on Chrome 46, Firefox 41, Opera 34 and Edge 20.
 The default CSS filters should be compatible with most versions of browsers that support filters.
-The custom filters support only Firefox and Chrome.
+The custom filters support only Firefox, Chrome and Opera.
-You may notice glitching on Edge when more than one hover element is on the page.
+You may notice glitching on Edge when more than one hover element is on the page and loss of some filters when they are stacked on one element.
+## Issues
+This is mainly due to SVG filter limitations or complexities.
+It may be solved in the future... or it may not.
+* SVG filters don't stack with any other filters.
+That means one SVG filter for one HTML element.
+* SVG filters don't support transitions.
+* SVG filters have no idea what to do when you hover over them.

 ## WIP
-* Transitions on custom SVG filters
-* False element width or height being sent to custom SVG filters
 * More custom SVG filters

 ## License
 Philter is licensed under MIT License.